From Joomla! Documentation

 New to Joomla!
 3.10.x is the Pre-Update Check component.
 This component shows technical specifications of the server the site is on and core and third-party extensions that use the Update Server in a list form.

-The top portion of the Pre-Update Check shows if your current server environment is compatible with Joomla 4.x for both the required PHP and database settings.
-The data on the Technical Requirements page will be updated to show Joomla 4.x specs when we are closer to GA.
+The top portion of the Pre-Update Check shows whether your current server environment is compatible with the current target version Joomla for both the required PHP and database settings.
+The data on the Technical Requirements page show the specs we are checking against.